DudaAndrei03/proiectrcp2024-2024-echipa-9/README.md

 ![image](https://github.com/user-attachments/assets/827bf9c0-05a6-4424-b81b-43fe2ffdb411)

-This is an example of a CoAp interaction with a Confirmable Message and a Piggybacked Response, where the client request's a resource (the temperature) and the server replies in the same Acknowledgement Message with a succes code and the actual resource requested.
+This is an example of a CoAp interaction with a Confirmable Message and a Piggybacked Response, where the client requests a resource (the temperature) and the server replies in the same Acknowledgement Message with a succes code and the actual resource requested.